 - Practical strategies for teaching the child with ADHD in lessons

 Duration of session

 The duration of this session can be flexible to suit your needs, from a minimum time of a 60 min presentation including question/discussion time to a half-day interactive workshop comprising 2 x 90 min sessions.

 Janine Ramsey is a licenced counsellor in Australia and learn to swim professional specialising in trauma informed practices.
 She has been involved in the learn to swim industry for 40 years in various roles including swim teacher, swim school owner and now as consultant and educator for swim schools around the world.

-As a mum of a child with ADHD, now aged 32 years, Janine can offer personal insights and hope to those raising or teaching a child with this diagnosis.
+As a mum of a child with ADHD, Janine can offer personal insights and hope to those raising or teaching a child with this diagnosis.